-Awe-inspiring buttes, pinnacles and spires fill 242,756-acre Badlands National Park, which welcomes hikers or sightseers who simply want to drive through.
-Trails range from short and easy to demanding treks of up to 10 miles.
+Awe-inspiring buttes, pinnacles and spires dot 242,756-acre Badlands National Park, which welcomes hikers or sightseers who simply want to drive through.

-Start your visit at the Ben Reifel Visitor Center at the eastern end of the park for a quick course in the area’s geology and wildlife.
+Start your visit at the Ben Reifel Visitor Center at the eastern end of the park for a quick course in the area’s geology and wildlife and to see fossils at the Saber Site.

-Save room in your day for a visit to the free Minuteman Missile Site (see “Inside Scoop” below for details on how to score tour tickets).
+Start your day with a visit to the free Minuteman Missile Site (see “Inside Scoop” below for details on how to score tour tickets).

 As you leave the Badlands, you must stop at Wall Drug.
 Since 1931, the sprawling, kitschy roadside attraction has given out free ice water; today, it also has a restaurant, an ice cream parlor, plenty of shops and even dinos.

-For lunch, Firehouse Brewing Company celebrates the building’s heritage with brass-and-red decor, plus Firehouse Red ale and a dish called Spontaneous Heating, a spicy thick gumbo loaded with sausage, shrimp, clams and chicken served over rice.
+For lunch, Firehouse Brewing Company celebrates the building’s heritage with brass-and-red decor, plus Firehouse Red ale and a dish called Spontaneous Heating, a spicy thick gumbo.

 Prairie Edge Trading Company and Galleries sells authentic Native American art, beaded dolls, drums, pottery, clothing and jewelry.